FLORIDA COUNCIL OF

 Membership

-Membership is open to persons who administer, direct, supervise, facilitate, and or coordinate a program, school, or classes of students eligible for exceptional student education; Florida Department of Education and other agency personnel responsible for the provision of exceptional student education; college faculty whose major responsibility is the professional preparation of special education personnel; or, persons who have retired from full-time responsibilities as an administrator in any of the preceding categories.
+Membership is open to all persons with the goal to support and/or who administer, direct, supervise, facilitate, and or coordinate a program, school, or classes of students eligible for exceptional student education; Florida Department of Education and other agency personnel responsible for the provision of exceptional student education; college faculty whose major responsibility is the professional preparation of special education personnel; or, persons who have retired from full-time responsibilities as an administrator in any of the preceding categories.
 Membership can exist at two levels:

 Article V

-Election - The Officers/Board of Directors shall consist of ten (10) members as follows: President, President Elect, Past President, Secretary, Treasurer, Membership Chairperson, Professional Development Chairperson, Legislative/Bylaws Chairperson, and two members at large.
+2. Election - The Officers/Board of Directors shall consist of up to ten (10) members as follows: President, President Elect, Past President, Secretary, Treasurer, Membership Chairperson, Professional Development Chairperson, Legislative/Bylaws Chairperson, and two members at large.
 Each term of office shall be two (2) years and shall coincide with the fiscal year, July 1- June 30.
 All officers of the Board must be National CEC/CASE members in good standing.
-Members eligible to be elected to positions on the Board of Directors must be Director , Supervisor, Administrator of Special Education Program.
+Members eligible to be elected to positions on the Board of Directors must be a Director of Special Education Program.
 Retired board members will continue to serve on the board.
 Members of CASE who are employed in any position that may be a conflict of interest are not eligible to be elected or serve on the board.
-A potential for conflict of interest occurs when a member of the Board should become employed as a vendor or private entity during the tenure of their office, for which they obtain a for profit status.
-They will no longer be eligible to hold that said position on the Board due to a conflict of interest.

-Vacancies - If a vacancy occurs in the office of President, the President-Elect shall serve as acting President for the remainder of the term of office and shall become President at the beginning of the new term.
+7. Vacancies - If a vacancy occurs in the office of President, the President-Elect shall serve as acting President for the remainder of the term of office and shall become President at the beginning of the new term.
 A vacancy occurring in the office of President-Elect shall be filled by an appointment of the Board of Directors for a member to complete the term of office.
 Nomination and election of a President-elect shall be held at the following election.
-A vacancy occurring in other Board positions shall be filled by an appointment of the President, with the approval of the Board, for a member to complete the term of office.
+A vacancy occurring in other Board positions shall be filled by an appointment of the Executive Board.

 Article VI